Restok/MidiVisualizer/README.md

 # PianoMidiVisualizer
-Android midi app that can connect to a 88-key midi keyboard and displays visual effects
+Android midi app that can connect to a 88-key midi keyboard and display visual effects.